-With over 80% of B2B buyers finding their last purchase quite difficult, it is essential for businesses to provide a seamless and pleasant buying experience to their customers, which could improve their competitive advantage.
+With over 80% of B2B buyers finding their last purchase quite difficult, it is essential for businesses to provide a seamless and pleasant buying experience to their customers, which could give them a competitive advantage.

-You can manage the entire process, from first touch to onboarding on a single flow, which makes it easier to do multithreading in the target organization, and collaborate across different teams and departments.
+You can manage the entire process, from first touch to sales pitch and even onboarding on a single flow, which makes it easier to do multithreading in the target organization, and collaborate across different teams and departments.

 And all the detailed insights we provide can help sales leaders have a deeper understanding of what works in the current process, and what doesn't, so they can improve their team's approach.

 The clarity, transparency, structure, and data that Flowla provides can help you implement the MEDDIC framework easily, and it's proven to increase win rates by 35%!

 Eager to test out the MEDDIC sales methodology for your organization with flows?

 Click here to book a discovery call, or sign in if you have an account to go to your dashboard!